 A stroke waylaid his plans to retire as a cattleman.
 About eight years ago, his brother, David Peters, offered to divvy up ownership of the bakery, giving Chuck Peters something to do and his brother a chance to semi-retire.
 Managing people, however, has proven more challenging than ranging a herd of 500 cows and as many calves.

 This summer, on the last day of June, he summoned Ramirez to his back-office lair to let her know she’d be out of a job by the end of the week.
 Ramirez asked why.

-“I don’t have to give you a fucking reason,” he replied, according to court records.
+“I don’t have to give you a fucking reason,” he replied, according to the narrative laid out in court records.
 “I don’t like you.
 You’re done.”